-The AIL Group Chief Actuary oversees the Actuarial functions of the insurance carriers within the Group, provides challenge to the reserving and pricing methods applied throughout the Group, expresses opinions on the adequacy of reserves agreed by the Reserving Committees of each entity and comments on the adequacy of data used for pricing and calculation of technical provisions.
+The Group Actuarial function is managed by the AIL Group Chief Actuary who reports direct to the AFSI Chief Actuary and a dotted reporting to the AIL CFO.
+The Group Actuarial function oversees the Actuarial functions of the insurance carriers within the AIL Group, provides challenge to the reserving and pricing methods applied throughout the AIL Group, expresses opinions on the adequacy of reserves agreed by the Reserving Committees of each entity and comments on the adequacy of data used for pricing and calculation of technical provisions.
 The AIL Group Chief Actuary also supports the Business Planning and Capital Modelling processes for the standalone insurance carriers.
-The AIL Group Chief Actuary reports to the AIL CEO.